Valentino (fashion designer): Sale of company and retirement (1998–2008)

-On 4 September 2007, Valentino announced that he would retire fully in January 2008 from the world stage after his last haute couture show in Paris.
-He delivered his last women's ready-to-wear show in Paris on 4 October.
+On 4 September 2007, Valentino announced that he would retire fully in January 2008 from the world stage after his final haute couture show in Paris.
+In October, he delivered his last women's ready-to-wear show in Paris, where he received a standing ovation.
 His last haute couture show was presented in Paris at the Musée Rodin on 23 January 2008.
-It was, however, somewhat marred by his criticism of fellow Italian design duo Dolce & Gabbana, and the death of Australian actor Heath Ledger, although few allowed these things to detract from his final show, which received a standing ovation from the entire audience that included hundreds of notable names from all areas of show business.
-Many models returned to attend Valentino's last haute couture show; the audience included Eva Herzigová, Naomi Campbell, Claudia Schiffer, Nadja Auermann, Karolína Kurková and Karen Mulder.
+The show was somewhat marred by his criticism of fellow Italian design duo Dolce & Gabbana and the death of Australian actor Heath Ledger, although he received a five-minute standing ovation from an audience that included hundreds of notable names from all areas of show business.
+Many models returned to attend Valentino's last haute couture show; the audience included Eva Herzigová, Naomi Campbell, Claudia Schiffer, Nadja Auermann, Karolína Kurková, and Karen Mulder.

-In September 2007, Valentino decided to leave the Creative Direction of his brand.
-Maria Grazia Chiuri and Pierpaolo Piccioli were first nominated Creative Directors of all accessories lines, and the following year, they were appointed Creative Directors of Valentino, guiding all collections, from Prêt-à-Porter to Haute Couture.
-In June 2015 the Creative Directors were bestowed with the prestigious CFDA International Award, recognition that paid homage to the professional path and to the success of the Maison.
-On 7 July 2016 Maison Valentino nominated Pierpaolo Piccioli its sole Creative Director of the Maison.
+In September 2007, Valentino decided to depart his role as creative director.
+Maria Grazia Chiuri and Pierpaolo Piccioli were at that point first nominated as creative directors of all accessories lines. before Valentino returned to fulfill his roles in 2009 after the sacking of Alessandra Facchinetti in a public feud with Valentino and Giammetti.
+In July 2016, Piccioli assumed the role as Chiuri departed.
 In March 2024, it was announced that Alessandro Michele would take over as creative director following his departure from Gucci.